 In 1925 Helen Keller challenged Lions to become "Knights of the blind."
 Since then Lions everywhere have been committed to blindness prevention, and have been recognized throughout the world for their service to the blind and visually impaired.
 That includes Vancouver Lions.
 Although our cause has expanded over the years, it is Helen Keller‘s challenge that continues to guide us.

-Our Club serves many local needs, including the Washington State School For The Blind, the Pacific Foundation for Blind Children, the School Of Piano Technology for the Blind, and the Washington School for the Deaf.
+Our Club focuses a majority of its efforts on the Washington State School For The Blind, the Washington School For The Blind Foundation, the School Of Piano Technology for the Blind, and the Washington School for the Deaf.
 We brought the, now familiar, White Cane Days fund drive to our community, and our members founded Walk And Knock, an annual food drive embraced by almost every service club in our community that fills local food banks each December.